Ice Fishing

 RTH Fishing is a USCG Licensed Capt. on Little Bay de Noc and the surrounding waters of Lake Michigan.
 Offering guided fishing tours all year long!
 Call (906) 241-2664

 Interested in growing your guide business?
-If you offer ice fishing guide services in the Escanaba area, please contact Robert at 800-533-4386 or robert@visitescanaba.com.
+If you offer ice fishing guide services in the Escanaba area, please contact Robert at robert@visitescanaba.com.
 We will add your contact information to our list.

 Read more Michigan fishing regulations information here